You know the game show Family Feud where they ask 100 people a question, and you have to guess their responses? Well, here’s one for you.

 6. Take It for a Spin

-Since your checking things out now, you have time for a trial run.
-Let Mom stay there for a few days.
+Since you’re checking things out now, you have time for a trial run.
+Let Mom stay at an assisted living or memory care facility for a few days.
 Respite care allows her to stay temporarily for up to 28 days.

 If she likes it, great!
 If she doesn’t, you’ve saved yourself some time down the road.